The Jewel Of The Crown India

 Seek Diverse Perspectives

 Don't rely on a single source or narrative.
 Seek out diverse perspectives from historians, scholars, and individuals with different backgrounds and experiences.
 Read books, articles, and essays from both Indian and Western authors.
-Explore primary sources, such as letters, diaries, and official documents, to gain a deeper understanding of the past.
+Which means explore primary sources, such as letters, diaries, and official documents, to gain a deeper understanding of the past.
 By seeking out diverse perspectives, you can develop a more comprehensive and nuanced understanding of the colonial experience.

 Question Dominant Narratives